saedm4151-irl/DermatoAI-Skin-Cancer-CBIR/README.md

 **Clinical value**: Instead of "87% Melanoma" (unactionable), a doctor sees the prediction _alongside_ 3 visually similar confirmed cases from the database — turning the AI from a black box into a transparent reference tool.

 ---
+## Citation & Credit

+If you use this codebase, the trained model weights, or the architectural design in your research or commercial products, please provide credit by citing:

+**Saed (2026).
+Dermato-AI: Skin Lesion Classification & CBIR System.
+Available at: [https://github.com/saedm4151-irl/DermatoAI-Skin-Cancer-CBIR]**

+---

 ## Related Work